namirsab/todoapp-react-exercise/EXERCISE.md

 ## Additional Challanges
 If you done with the initial exercises and you want to push yourself, here are some ideas how you can add some features to your app

-- Make the todos render in different lists, depending on the status of the todo.
-If the todo is `pending` render the todo in the `Pending List`.
-If the todo is done, render it in the `Done List`
+- Make the todos render in different lists, depending on the `status` of the todo.
+If the todo is `PENDING` render the todo in the `Pending List`.
+If the todo is `DONE`, render it in the `Done List`
-- Create a new state for your todo for a feature you like (for example ...tba)
+- Create a new state for your app for a feature you like (for example create a `Pending | Done` Filter where you display only the `pending` todos or only the  `done` todos. (you may not need the seperate Lists from the challange before anymore.
+It depends how you want to display things)
+-
 - Create in the todo a button which let you change the name of the todo and safe it.

 Have fun!